 First posted May 2013

-A variety of vaping products are available to consumers including “electronic nicotine delivery systems” (ENDS), “electronic cigarettes” (“e-cigarettes”), and other devices that provide the means by which the user inhales vapor from a mixture of constituents that may include nicotine, flavorings, cannabis derivatives, and other materials.
 The FEMA Expert Panel evaluates the safety of flavor ingredients only under their conditions of intended use in food and does not evaluate flavor ingredients for use in vaping products, or any other uses that are intended for inhalation.
+Therefore, FEMA GRAS status for the use of flavor ingredients in food does not provide regulatory authority to use flavor ingredients in vaping products.

 FEMA does not support the use of flavors in vaping products in the absence of rigorous safety assessments performed by vaping product manufacturers and marketers that demonstrate safety for this use.
 The manufacturers and marketers of vaping products, and all other flavored tobacco products, and flavor manufacturers and marketers, should not represent or suggest that the flavor ingredients used in these products are safe because they have FEMA GRAS status for use in food because such statements are false and misleading.

 Vaping-Associated Lung Injuries

-While CDC has not yet established the causative agent or agents for EVALI, it noted that analyses of vaping product samples have identified potentially harmful constituents such as vitamin E acetate, medium chain triglyceride oil, and other lipids.
-CDC identified vitamin E acetate in the lungs of 29/29 patients diagnosed with EVALI and stated, “Until the relationship of vitamin E acetate and lung health is better characterized, it is important that vitamin E acetate not be added to e-cigarette or vaping products” (Blount et al., 2019).
+The U.S. Centers for Disease Control and Prevention (CDC) has reported that more than 2,600 people in the United States have developed significant lung injuries from the use of vaping products, and more than 30 people have died (Krishnasamy et al., 2020).
+These lung injuries are referred to as “electronic-cigarette, or vaping product-use associated lung injury” (EVALI).
+A significant majority of people suffering from EVALI consumed vaping liquids that contained tetrahydrocannabinol (THC), the psychoactive compound in marijuana.
+While CDC has not definitively established the causative agent or agents for EVALI, it noted that analyses of many THC-containing vaping products have identified potentially harmful constituents such as vitamin E acetate, medium chain triglyceride oil, and other lipids.
+CDC identified vitamin E acetate in the lungs of 29/29 patients diagnosed with EVALI and has stated, “Until the relationship of vitamin E acetate and lung health is better characterized, it is important that vitamin E acetate not be added to e-cigarette or vaping products” (Blount et al., 2019; Krishnasamy et al., 2020).

-Recent Publications of Interest
+References and Recent Publications of Interest

 Blount et al. Evaluation of bronchoalveolar lavage fluid from patients in an outbreak of e-cigarette, or vaping, product-use-associated lung injury.
 MMWR.
 Vol. 68.
 8 November 2019.